 How might personal information be used?

-- obtain and maintain reinsurance;
+- communicate with Members or Insureds; obtain and maintain reinsurance;

 - help manage and enhance our services.